Rvlndd/Cloudflare-Warp-Keys/README.md

 ## Introduction

 free Cloudflare WARP+ keys.
-This repository is updated every 6 hours with 10 new keys get free of Cloudflare's WARP+.
+This repository is updated every 6 hours with 10 new keys, 1 key can be used up to 5 devices so per day 3000 people can get free of Cloudflare's WARP+.

 ## Latest Update

-The keys were last updated on: **`2024-08-07 18:25:36`**
+The keys were last updated on: **`2024-08-11 08:54:43`**

 ## How to Use